davideme/PromiseKit/README.markdown

 * Wait for all pods that depend on PMK to merge and trunk push your dependency correction PRs
 * Fully document all methods in CorePromise

-* It's really weird that you can't finally after a catch (in Swift), but I'm not sure what to do about it.

-* Clean up callers for AnyPromise to Swift call throughs like setUnhandledErrorHandler

 POSTRELEASETODO
 ===============

 * Offer pre-built binaries of 1.x and 2.x including a static archive for iOS 7 people (if possible).
 Deprecate 1.x Swift version (remove it even, it was never official)
 * Provide example of providing promises for a library (if it's objc, provide AnyPromise, if Swift, then Promise<T>) don't feel obligated to provide both.

 NICETODO
 ========

+* consider NSDebugDescription in various places like the JSON stuff does.
+Then provide a UIAlertView showError extension that can print that to the console for devs to see or something.
+The extension of course can do a bunch of other useful stuff
+* It's really weird that you can't finally after a catch (in Swift), but I'm not sure what to do about it.
 * Provide an example for every method.
 * Grab Promises A+ JS tests and bridge to them so we run those tests and not our rewritten in Swift version
 * Documentation has a complete index